brianhill/cosmology/index.md

 * [*Relativity: The Special and General Theory*](https://www.amazon.com/dp/048641714X), by Albert Einstein

-However, to get into modern topics such as supermassive black holes, dark matter, dark energy, and gravitational waves, we need something that is much more recent.br
+However, to get into modern topics such as supermassive black holes, dark matter, dark energy, and gravitational waves, we need something that is much more recent.

 ## Grading